kavishkagihan/Cannon/README.md

 ![image](https://user-images.githubusercontent.com/85458014/124821538-392e3880-df45-11eb-9230-ef781944f3b7.png)

-# Interacting with the meterpreter instance
+# Interacting with meterpreter instances

 After you connect to a host (with the 'connect' command) you can do certian things which will help you further with the exploitation process.
 You can use the `help` command to view the help menu.